nansari/HOMELAB/README.md

 # Jenkins
 **DIR/FILE:** ./jenkins
-Run Jenkins in an docker image in a VM running AlmaLinux.
+Run Jenkins in a docker image in a VM running AlmaLinux.

 # Final Section
 ## References